 Raptor Care & Treatment

 - The BB&T Clinic for Raptors and Endangered Species is operated by the Riverbanks Zoo hospital staff (two veterinarians, two registered veterinary technicians and two animal keepers).
-The team also relies on volunteers who donate many hours each year.

 What To Do If You Find an Injured Raptor